yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     target # soc-performance-monitor &

--  Run the tool for DDR BW Visualization
+-  Run the tool for DDR BW visualization

 ::